-The public interest and the operators attracted by the approach of the exhibition confirmed the validity of the new exhibition space, so much so that in 2001 it went from a temporary experiment to the creation of a permanent seat: the Museum of the Centrale Montemartini.
+The interest of the public and insiders solidified the validity of the new exhibition space, so much so that it went from being a temporary experiment to becoming a permanent museum in 2001.

-In November 2016, after several renovations, the museum was extended with the opening of a new hall, where the famous coaches of the Train of Pius IX are exposed.
+In November 2016, following some renovations, the museum was expanded with the opening of a new hall, where the precious carriages of the Train of Pius IX are displayed.